 Know the Type of Loan You Have Borrowed

 This is the first step in determining if you are eligible for loan relief consideration.
 There are differences between private loans and federal student loans.
 Federal loans for students give the borrower various options and rights.
 The rights depend on the type of federal loan you have borrowed.
 Most rights and options are consistent across various federal student loans.

-Private loans, on the other hand, have their own specific terms as specified under the original contract.
+Private loans, on the other hand, have their own specific terms as specified in the original contract.
 Every bank has a different set of terms and conditions for these student loans.
-Same bank may have different conditions for different type of borrowers.
+The same bank may have different conditions for the different type of borrowers.
 The database on National Student Loans is a good place to find information.
 All types of data related to the student loans, balance, current status and other details are available.
 Information on private student loans is not listed in this database.